dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 This slight change in phrasing suddenly allows us to use data from previous games to consider questions like perhaps, every so often the game never had a prize, just to tilt the long-term odds in Monty's favor.

 In Bayesian Inference, <a href="#eq:bayes">(1)</a> can be broken down into pieces that each play a specific role.
-In our discussion, I want to explore the possibilities of the left-hand side, which is known as the posterior distribution.[^fn:theta-d]
+In our discussion, I want to explore the possibilities of the left-hand side, which is known as the posterior distribution.[^theta-d]

 <div id="eq:posterior">